tompos2/rcno-reviews/README.txt

 9. Book review post showing the criteria-based review score box

 == Changelog ==

+= 1.32.0 =
+* Fixed an issue where truncated strings had an � character in languages with multi-byte characters
+* Added "width" and "height" parameters to the sortable grid shortcode i.e., `[rcno-sortable-grid width=80 height=115]`
+* Added "width" and "height" parameters to the reviews index shortcode i.e., `[rcno-reviews-index width=120 height=240]`
+* Added a `rating` parameter to enable sorting reviews by star rating in the sortable grid shortcode i.e., `[rcno-sortable-grid rating=1]`

 = 1.31.0 =
 * Fixed PHP warning message in Taxonomy List widget.